 - Chill dough in refrigerator 1 hour

-- Roll out dough between 2 pieces of parchment paper ¼ – ½ inch thick
+- Roll out dough between 2 pieces of parchment paper ¼-inch thick

-- Drop ½ teaspoon of raspberry jam into the center of each circle
+- Drop ½ teaspoon raspberry jam into center of each circle

-- Fold the dough in to create 3 sides; pinch each of the 3 corners to form a triangle shaped cookie
+- Fold dough in to create a triangle, pinch corners firmly

-- Bake at 350° for 8 minutes until cookies are golden brown around the edges
+- Bake at 350°F for 7-9 minutes, until cookies are golden brown around edges